lhasselb/pageimages/README.md

 # SilverStripe page image extension

-Add images to a DataObject
+Add additional images to a page

-Useful to add images to any page or inheritor like BlogPost (see [Blog](https://github.com/silverstripe/silverstripe-blog.git/ "Blog module") ) using an additional tab in the backend.
+Manage images on pages like BlogPost
+(see [Blog](https://github.com/silverstripe/silverstripe-blog.git/ "Blog module") ) using an additional tab in the backend.

 Uses a has_one relation to assign a folder containing your images.
 Offers [UploadField] (https://docs.silverstripe.org/en/3.2/developer_guides/forms/field_types/uploadfield/) sorting using [sortablefile](https://github.com/bummzack/sortablefile).